 Books That Caught Our Eye

-Every Wednesday we will each share two books that caught our eye from that week’s Mailbox Monday.
+Each week will share a few books that caught our eye from that week’s Mailbox Monday.

 We encourage you to share the books that caught your eye in the comments.

 Our heroes’ entry for the snowman contest has magically come to life―and ran away!
 Can YOU help catch it?
 Get ready for snow much fun as you travel through a winter wonderland with running, skating, and bouncing through trap after trap to catch the snowman and claim the winning prize.
 Will the snowman teach our heroes a lesson they’ll never forget?
 Who snows!

 I don’t thumpity-thump or give warm hugs―that’s for my snowman friends to do.

 Clever kids will try to trap me,